edgedb/edgedb/docs/internals/observability.rst

   **Gauge.** Current number of active backend connections.

 ``backend_connection_establishment_errors_total``
-  **Counter.** Number of times the server could not establish a backend connection, in seconds.
+  **Counter.** Number of times the server could not establish a backend connection.

 ``backend_connection_establishment_latency``
   **Histogram.** Time it takes to establish a backend connection, in seconds.

 ``backend_query_duration``
   **Histogram.** Time it takes to run a query on a backend connection, in seconds.

 Client connections
 ^^^^^^^^^^^^^^^^^^